BrianLesko/fast-binary-image-classification/readme.md

 ## Deployment

 The repository includes a web app that integrates with either a laptop webcam or USB camera device.
-On an M3 MacBook, the classifier operates at approximately 12 classifications per second, with the entire deployment script written in fewer than 100 lines of Python code.
+On an M3 MacBook, the classifier operates at approximately 12 classifications per second, with the entire deployment script engineered in fewer than 100 lines of Python code.

 To run the deployment code, follow the usage instructions below.